GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/a11y/index.md

 ### Shortcuts {: #shortcuts }

-While the most common keyboard navigation strategy involves using the Tab key to rotate focus through an extension’s interface, it is not always the easiest or most efficient option.
+While the most common keyboard navigation strategy involves using the Tab key to rotate focus through an extension's interface, it is not always the easiest or most efficient option.

 A simple JavaScript keyboard handler could look like the following.
 Note how the WAI-ARIA property `aria-activedescendant` is updated in response to user input to reflect the current active toolbar